roadkell/wiktio/README.md

 This is a small tool for extracting a list of all words from Wiktionary dumps, with optional regexp filtering.

 It is not a full-blown general purpose parser/extractor for Wiktionary data.
-It doesn't extract definitions, translations, synonyms, etc. If you need that, check out [Other projects](#other-projects).
+It doesn't extract definitions, translations, synonyms, etc. If you need that, check out [other projects](#other-projects).

 Currently, only [ru-wiktionary](https://ru.wiktionary.org/) dumps are supported.
 More languages will follow.